notification-system/docs/backend-initial-spec.md

 * Easy to debug/view/modify storage data for the full system
 * Data for cold storage is in a separate database which would make archiving easier

-## Distributed Patient Cache
+## Distributed Assigned Patient Cache
 * Distributed patient cache for fast local access by services that need it frequently
-* Eventual sync mechanism to make sure the distribute cache gets updated after any kind of connection issues
+* Eventual sync mechanism to make sure the distributed cache gets updated after any kind of connection issues
-* This includes making sure the cache efficiently syncs after a potential crash during which the patient update is stored to the source db and but crashes before updating the distribute cache.
+* This includes making sure the cache efficiently syncs after a potential crash during which the patient update is stored to the source db and but crashes before updating the distributed cache.
-* Resetting the NATS distributed cache if the patient data source of truth is reset.
+* Resetting the distributed cache if the patient data source of truth is reset.
   * Makes sure any existing connected readonly caches are efficiently reset if the distributed cache is reset.
-* Making sure the entire patient data is sent to NATS after new instance of NATS is used
+* Making sure the entire patient data is sent to the distributed cache after a new instance of the distributed cache is created
-* Resetting the distributed cache in scenario where our pending updates to the cache are larger than the channel size
+* Resetting the distributed cache in scenarios where the pending updates to the cache are larger than the channel size

 ## Notification at Enterprise, Facility levels
-* Depending on configuration, all notifications generated at lower level can be handle at the parent location level
+* Depending on configuration, all notifications generated at a lower level can be handle at the parent location level
 * The notification can be handled differently at each level, they each have their own escalation and notification settings
 * Restoring notification state works for each level
 * The main notification data is not duplicated, neither are status updates that affect the notification at all locations